QuentinRa/blog.quentinra.dev/cyber/random/crack_password/hydra.md

 <div class="row row-cols-md-2"><div>

-[Hydra](https://github.com/vanhauser-thc/thc-hydra) (6.8k ⭐) is a well-known tool to bruteforce authentication services such SSH, FTP, RTP, MySQL...
+[Hydra](https://github.com/vanhauser-thc/thc-hydra) (6.8k ⭐) is a well-known tool to bruteforce authentication services such SSH, FTP, RDP, MySQL...
 It can even be used for login forms, but that's convered somewhere else.

 ```bash
 $ rockyou=/usr/share/wordlists/rockyou.txt